ucb-ee290c/fa18-ble/doc/pa.md

 	override def cloneType: this.type = PAOutputBundle().asInstanceOf[this.type]
 }
 ```
-Packet Assembler has two outputs. `data` is an 1-bit result. `done` is an 1-bit output that notifies the end of the packet.
+Packet Assembler has two outputs. `data` is a 1-bit result. `done` is a 1-bit output that notifies the end of the packet.